Making an Existing Bathroom Less....Basic

 Is it worth investing in waterproofing?

 You can, but it often involves more extensive plumbing and electrical work.
 Moving a toilet or shower may require relocating pipes and drain lines, which adds to the timeline and cost.
+Careful planning is essential when changing the layout to ensure proper placement of plumbing fixtures, electrical outlets, and light fixtures.
+Updating your shower enclosure, shower floor, or shower walls may also require coordination with final installations to achieve the ultimate luxury finish.

 Is it better to build a shower or keep a tub?